ovh/docs/pages/web/hosting/diagnostic-not-secured/guide.en-gb.md

 #### Check the hosting IP address

-The error messages mentioned [above](#objective) do not necessarily mean that your website is hosted on one of our [Web Cloud offers](https://www.ovh.com/fr/hebergement-web/).
+The error messages mentioned [above](#objective) do not necessarily mean that your website is hosted on one of our [Web Cloud offers](https://www.ovh.co.uk/web-hosting/).
 For this reason, you will need to check the IP address of the server your [domain name](https://www.ovh.co.uk/domains/) is attached to.

 To find the IP address of your [OVHcloud hosting plan](https://www.ovh.co.uk/web-hosting/), click on `Web Cloud`{.action} in the top of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then on `Hosting plans`{.action} in the left-hand menu.

-In the `General information`{.action} tab, note the IPV4 and/or IPV6 address of your Web hosting.
+In the `General information`{.action} tab, note the IPv4 and/or IPv6 address of your web hosting.

 ![hosting-general-informations](images/hosting-general-informations.png){.thumbnail}

 #### Check the IP address in the DNS zone

-You now need to check that the IP address listed in the [DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/) corresponds to the one of your [Web Cloud hosting plan](https://www.ovh.co.uk/web-hosting/).
+You now need to check that the IP address listed in the [DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/) corresponds to the one of your [OVHcloud Web Hosting plan](https://www.ovh.co.uk/web-hosting/).

 Click on `Domain names`{.action} in the top left-hand corner of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and select your website’s domain name.